 |Amphotericin B||0.25 mg/kg q48h IV to a total dose of 4-16 mg/kg||treatment of choice for CNS infection and/or systemic disease.
 Significant nephrotoxicity; monitor renal function frequently / weekly|

 |Flucytosine||25-50 mg/kg PO q6h||Synergistic with amphotericin B; do not use as single treatment|

 |Fluconazole||50 mg/cat q12h||Suggested treatment of choice, especially for CNS infection.
 Good absorption without food.
 Monitor liver enzymes|

 |Terbinafine||10 mg/kg q24h||Use if resistance to azoles|

 |Surgical excision||Skin, oropharyngeal and nostril granulomas|

 Free-roaming cats in rural areas are potentially more exposed to Cryptococcus, even though urban cats can be contaminated through pigeon guano.
-According to ecology, the presence of avian guanos, particularly pigeon droppings and some decaying vegetation substrates such as Eucalyptus leaves may be considered a risk factor (Fortes et al., 2001).
-A knowledge of local fungal habitats that carry the largest risks of exposure and about seasonal variations in the production of infectious propagules would be useful to develop preventive measures for both the human and animal infection.
+According to ecology, the presence of avian guanos, particularly pigeon droppings, and some decaying vegetation substrates, such as Eucalyptus leaves, may be considered risk factors (Fortes et al., 2001).
+Knowledge of local fungal habitats that carry the largest risks of exposure and seasonal variations in the production of infectious propagules would be useful to develop preventive measures for both human and animal infections.